grafana/snap-plugin-collector-kubestate/README.md

-# snap collector plugin - kube state
+# snap collector plugin - kubestate

 This plugin collects metrics from Kubernetes about the state of pods, nodes and deployments.